satansdeer/satansdeer.github.com/_posts/2017-09-30-top-10-most-important-skills.markdown

 This was an example of a single person woring without a plan, imaging what would happen to a team.

-If you start working on a task and don't create a plan first, you will be more likely to miss requirements, introduce bugs and will loose focus easier.
+If you start working on a task and don't create a plan first, you will be more likely to miss requirements, introduce bugs and will lose focus easier.

 __Actionable items:__